bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * **Renderer Optimizations**: We spent a _ton_ of effort optimizing the renderer this cycle.
 Bevy's renderer is snappier than ever!
 * **ECS Optimizations**: Likewise, we've turbocharged many common ECS operations.
 Bevy apps get a nice speed boost!

-## ECS Schedule v3: simpler, more flexible scheduling
+## ECS Schedule v3

 <div class="release-feature-authors">authors: @alice-i-cecile, @maniwani, @WrongShoe, @cart, @jakobhellermann, @JoJoJet, @geieredgar and a whole lot more </div>

 Thanks to the fantastic work of our ECS team, the hotly awaited ["stageless" scheduling RFC](https://github.com/bevyengine/rfcs/blob/main/rfcs/45-stageless.md) has been implemented!

-Schedule v3 is the culmination of significant design and implementation work.
+**Schedule v3** is the culmination of significant design and implementation work.
 Scheduling APIs are a central and defining part of the Bevy developer experience, so we had to be very thoughtful and meticulous about this next evolution of the API.
 In addition to the [RFC PR](https://github.com/bevyengine/rfcs/pull/45), the [initial implementation PR](https://github.com/bevyengine/bevy/pull/6587) by `@maniwani` and the [Bevy Engine internals port PR](https://github.com/bevyengine/bevy/pull/7267) by `@alice-i-cecile` are great places to start if you would like a view into our process and rationale.
 As we all know, plans and implementations are two different things.
 Our final implementation is a bit different from the initial RFC (in a good way).

 There are a ton of changes, but we've put a lot of care into ensuring the [migration path](/learn/book/migration-guides/0.9-0.10/#migrate-engine-to-schedule-v3-stageless) for existing applications is relatively straightforward.
 Don't sweat it!